Kohekohe Walk

 RoadyNZ

 This beautiful bush walk offers panoramic views of Kapiti Island and the coastline to the south.
-Starting from 133 Huia Street, a narrow right-of-way leads between two private properties to the Te Au Track.
+The trail starts on Huia Street at the Te Au Track signpost (just south of 133 Huia Street).

 This grassy trail ascends through dense native bush to Hemi Matenga Reserve.
 Follow the orange markers directing walkers up a steep, rough track.
 This terrain is uneven but much easier to climb up than down.